moq-wg/moq-transport/draft-lcurley-warp.md

 Senders MAY periodically pad the connection with QUIC PING frames to fill the congestion window.

 ## Termination
-The QUIC connection can be terminated at any point with an error code.
+The WebTransport session can be terminated at any point with an error code.

-An endpoint MAY terminate the QUIC connection with an error code of 0 to indicate the clean termination of the session.

 |------|--------------------|
 | Code | Reason             |